sahilbishnoi26/teradata-mcp-server/test/MCP_VoiceClient/README.md

-# Voice Client from the Teradata MCP server
+# Voice Assistant with the Teradata MCP server

 This tool implements a voice assistant using Amazon Nova Sonic to interact with your Teradata system via the Teradata MCP server.
 This code is largely inspired from the [Amazon Nova Sonic Python Streaming Implementation](https://github.com/aws-samples/amazon-nova-samples/tree/main/speech-to-speech/sample-codes/console-python) repository.